 We all go through them as parents our kids won’t give up a pacifier, won’t go to sleep, won’t do something that until we were parents wasn’t even on our radar!
-These books are all about those “issues”.
+This list is books about “issues”.

 Jake Stays Awake by Michael Wright made both my husband and I laugh hysterically my son liked it too, but we loved it.
-It’s about a little boy who can’t sleep without his parents and they don’t like sleeping with feet in their faces.
+It’s about a little boy who can’t sleep without his parents.
+But they don’t like sleeping with feet in their faces.
 Can you relate?
 We can which is why we found this book so funny.
-What I liked was that Jake wasn’t disciplined for wanting to sleep with his parents, and they tried and tired all different places to sleep, they were just being honest that it wasn’t working anymore!
-My son loved the page that they were all sleeping in garbage cans and I loved that Jake looked to be about 12 , it gives me hope that my son may sleep alone by puberty.
+What I liked was that Jake wasn’t disciplined for wanting to sleep with his parents.
+They tried and tried all different places to sleep, they were just being honest that it wasn’t working anymore!
+My son loved the page that they were all sleeping in garbage cans and I loved that Jake looked to be about 12.
+It gives me hope that my son may sleep alone by puberty.

 Are there any other books about “issues” that I should add to this list?
 Comment them below, or share on my Facebook page!

 For more quick tips on helping your child learn to read check out my book; Raising A Rock-Star Reader.
 It is packed with fun ideas for families, book lists, and advice for parents.